kaif11ali/insta-unfollow-automation/README.md

 ## Note

 This script is for educational purposes.
 Please ensure you comply with Instagram's Terms of Service and use responsibly.

+---

+## Credits

+This project was developed by **Kaif Ali**.
+All rights and credits go to Kaif Ali for creating and maintaining this repository.

+## Support

+If you like this project, please consider giving it a ⭐ on GitHub.
+Your support is greatly appreciated!